Journey to the 5th Echelon

 Journey to the 5th Echelon is the second studio album by Odd Future sub-group The Jet Age of Tomorrow.
 It was released on December 31, 2010.
-It contains guest appearances from Hodgy, Mike G, Vince Staples, JQ, Kilo Kish, Om'Mas Keith, Casey Veggies, and Tyler, the Creator.
+It contains guest appearances from Hodgy, Mike G, Vince Staples, Jay Cue, Kilo Kish, Om'Mas Keith, Casey Veggies, and Tyler, the Creator.

 Release and promotion

+The album was released on the Odd Future Tumblr page on December 31, 2010.
 On February 4, 2011, a music video for "Wonderland" was posted on the official Odd Future YouTube channel.